traceychung/4i-practice/README.md

   - no auth required
 - Models to store all properties of these two different kinds of objects
   - must use appropriate data types per property
-  - **all properties** in current frontend code are required, stretch items are not
+  - **all properties** in current frontend code are required, **except** for the `input:checkbox` props
+  - stretch items do not need to be accounted for unless they are fully implemented
-- No frontend updates are necessary, only focus on crafting your backend code
+- No frontend updates are necessary, focus on crafting your backend code
 - A short `README` for your teammates to review.
   - this is a closed-source project and your team knows all the `env` reqs
   - just the facts, please